Conway to require masks based on community risk level

 Superintendent Jeff Collum explained what the “unique approach” meant.

-“It’s kind of a stoplight approach — it has a red, yellow and green light status,” he said.
+“It’s kind of a stoplight approach — it has a red, yellow and green light status,” he said, adding that green status is the goal.

-“Red status means students and staff are required to wear masks and adhere to these protocols because transmission levels are high; yellow status means the numbers are declining but haven’t gone away, they’re still there but they are beginning to decline; green means the CDC is listing the region as a low-risk environment which means we can go back to business as usual.
-I think that is all of our goal.”
+Red means there is a high or substantial risk of community transmission.
+When on red, the district will require masks in indoor spaces during the school day and on buses.
+Masks are strongly encouraged for extracurricular activities when on red.

-Currently the region is at red status, meaning masks will be required when school starts.
+Yellow means there is a moderate risk of community transmission.
+When on yellow, masks are strongly encouraged during the school day, on buses and at extracurricular events.

-The district will let parents and students know any changes in the status through email, the Conway Public Schools app, Facebook and the district’s website.
+Green means there is a low risk of community transmission.
+When on green, masks are optional during the school day, on buses or at extracurricular events.

-Students and staff will be required to wear masks during school hours on campuses throughout the district.
-Masks will be required on school buses.
+Currently the region is at red status, meaning masks will be required when school starts on Monday.

 Board members Bill Clements and Jennifer Cunningham voted against the measure.
 Scott Champlin, board vice president joined the meeting via Zoom because he is in quarantine after close contact with someone who tested positive for COVID.
 Board President Trip Leach was absent from the meeting because he has COVID.